 A calm, hands-on craniosacral session

-In craniosacral therapy, the patient remains fully clothed and lies down in a relaxed position.
-Dr. Kaminsky uses trained, skilled touch to evaluate craniosacral rhythm and detect restrictions and imbalances in the craniosacral system (bones, membranes, and cerebrospinal fluid).
+In Craniosacral Therapy, the patient remains fully clothed and lies down in a relaxed position.
+Dr. Kaminsky uses trained, skilled touch to evaluate the craniosacral rhythm and to detect restrictions and imbalances in the craniosacral system — the bones, membranes, and cerebrospinal fluid.

-- Gentle evaluation of skull and sacrum to assess rhythm and restriction.
+- Gentle evaluation of the skull and sacrum to assess rhythm and restriction.

 - Soft, non-invasive techniques to normalize rhythm and ease restrictions in spinal tissues and fascia.

-- Focus on stress patterns that can involve the autonomic nervous system, including neck/jaw tension and clenching.
+- A focus on stress patterns that can involve the autonomic nervous system, including neck and jaw tension and clenching.

-- Goal of reducing pressure patterns around the head and supporting freer fluid dynamics.
+- The goal of reducing pressure patterns around the head and supporting freer fluid dynamics.

-CST offers many benefits for headache sufferers, including:
+CST offers many potential benefits for headache sufferers, including:

 - Relief of head and neck tension or pain